kyuupichan/electrumx/docs/protocol-removed.md

 **Result**

-  A Base58 address string, or :const:`null`.
-If the transaction doesn't exist, the index is out of range, or the output is not paid to an address, :const:`null` must be returned.
-If the output is spent :const:`null` *may* be returned.
+  A Base58 address string, or `null`.
+If the transaction doesn't exist, the index is out of range, or the output is not paid to an address, `null` must be returned.
+If the output is spent `null` *may* be returned.

 blockchain.block.get_header
 ===========================

-Return the :ref:`deserialized header <deserialized header>` of the block at the given height.
+Return the `deserialized header <deserialized header>` of the block at the given height.

 **Signature**